vishwassathish/Interpretable_models/README.md

 * "codes" folder contains raw python source code for all logistic regression analysis. running the file "log_regression_final.py" as "$> python log_regression_final.py" on command line will render a GUI and instructions can be easily followed from there.

-* "data" folder holds all the required data files for the codes.
-It is advised not to delete any file from this folder. ef
 * jupyter notebook files contains the notebook on which we have done our analysis.
 If jupyter notebook is available in your system, upload "log_regression.ipynb" and run it as a notebook.

 * This file also has the markdown and html format of the notebook, which can only be used to view the code snippets and their corresponding outputs.